 I am profoundly disturbed by President Trump's attack on American science.
-I am also disturbed that NIST, which plays such a critical role in supporting innovation and competitiveness by advancing measurement science, standards, and technology, appears willing to carry out these destructive policies without pushback or protest.
+I am also disturbed that NASA, which leads in space and Earth science, space technology, aeronautics, and human exploration, appears willing to carry out these destructive policies without pushback or protest.
 In order to determine the scope of these policies and the extent of the damage being done to the country's scientific enterprise, I request answers to the following questions.
 Please respond to these questions no later than 5:00 PM on Friday, February 14th, 2025:

-- What actions has NIST taken since January 20th, 2025, to implement Executive Order 14151 and Executive Order 14173 within the agency, including the CHIPS for America Program?
-Please detail any actions including, but not limited to: - Placing NIST employees on administrative leave; - Eliminating NIST offices and positions; - Halting internal or external agency communications; - Altering or removing agency websites; - Modifying agency policy or procedural documents; and - Narrowing agency policy considerations. - What actions has NIST taken since January 20th, 2025, to implement Executive Order 14151 and Executive Order 14173 regarding awardees or partnerships?
-Please detail any actions including, but not limited to, the modification, postponement, or cancelation of any existing or prospective grants or cooperative agreements.
+- What actions has NASA taken since January 20th, 2025, to implement Executive Order 14151 and Executive Order 14173 within the agency?
+Please detail any actions including, but not limited to: - Placing NASA employees on administrative leave; - Eliminating NASA offices and positions; - Halting internal or external agency communications; - Altering or removing agency websites; - Modifying agency policy or procedural documents; and - Narrowing agency policy considerations. - What actions has NASA taken since January 20th, 2025, to implement Executive Order 14151 and Executive Order 14173 regarding NASA grantees, contractors, cooperative agreements, or other partnership agreements?
+Please detail any actions including, but not limited to, the modification, postponement, or cancelation of any existing or prospective research grant, cooperative agreement, or partnership agreement.

 Efforts to promote greater scientific diversity in this country did not arise on a whim.
 Over the course of many decades, this Committee has worked in bipartisan fashion to authorize federal programs and offices that broaden representation across the scientific workforce and harness the intellectual capabilities of Americans throughout society.
 These laws strengthen American science and enhance our domestic prosperity and international competitiveness.
 They represent the will of Congress.
 They are not optional, and they cannot be unilaterally wished away by executive order.
-You have personally sworn an oath to uphold the Constitution, and NIST is required by law to carry out the directives set forth by Congress.
+You have personally sworn an oath to uphold the Constitution, and NASA is required by law to carry out the directives set forth by Congress.
 As Ranking Member, I intend to vigorously uphold the Committee's oversight responsibilities and ensure that federal research agencies comply with the law.
-I will be watching closely to ensure that NIST and its leaders act in accordance with statutory mandates and congressional intent.
+I will be watching closely to ensure that NASA and its leaders act in accordance with statutory mandates and congressional intent.

-If you have any questions regarding this letter, please contact Alan McQuinn or Josh Schneider with the Committee's Minority staff at (202) 225-6375.
+If you have any questions regarding this letter, please contact Pam Whitney or Josh Schneider with the Committee's Minority staff at (202) 225-6375.
 Thank you for your attention to this important matter.